In-band signaling: Other applications

-DTMF signaling in the cable industry was discontinued because it was distracting to viewers, and was susceptible to interference when DTMF tones were sounded by characters in television shows.
+DTMF signaling in the cable industry was discontinued because it was distracting to viewers and was susceptible to interference when DTMF tones were sounded by characters in television shows.
 For example, a character dialing a Touch-Tone telephone in a television show could cause the cable company computers to switch away from a "hot feed" to dead air, and the cost of human-imperceptible signaling technologies decreased.

 In-band signaling applies only to channel-associated signaling (CAS).
-In common channel signaling (CCS) separate channels are used for control and data, as opposed to the shared channel in CAS, so all control is out-of-band by definition.
+In common channel signaling (CCS), separate channels are used for control and data, as opposed to the shared channel in CAS, so all control is out-of-band by definition.

 In computer data, the term refers to embedding any kind of metadata directly within regular data.
-These uses have similar tradeoffs as in telecommunications, such as opening an attack surface vs. simplifying processing.
+These uses have tradeoffs similar to those in telecommunications, such as opening an attack surface vs. simplifying processing.
 A few of many examples: